runely/calendar-homey-test/README.md

     ```bash
     npm run calendars
     ```
-* Get the next event happening across all your calendars aswell
+* Get the next event happening across all your calendars as well
     ```bash
     npm run calendars-and-next-event
     ```
-* Get a list of your events happening today aswell
+* Get a list of your events happening today as well
     ```bash
     npm run calendars-and-todays-events
     ```
-* Get a list of your events happening tomorrow aswell
+* Get a list of your events happening tomorrow as well
     ```bash
     npm run calendars-and-tomorrows-events
     ```